REVOLUTION, WOW! April 25th in the Misericórdia of Lisbon – VOL. II

 Graphic Designer: Catarina França

-Photography: Lisbon Municipal Archive/Photographic, Historical Archive of the Santa Casa da Misericórdia de Lisboa, General Archive of the Games Department of the Santa Casa da Misericórdia de Lisboa, Audiovisual and Multimedia Unit of the Santa Casa da Misericórdia de Lisboa, BLX-Lisbon Municipal Newspaper Library, National Archive of Torre do Tombo, Mário Soares and Maria Barroso Foundation, Private archive of Félix Esteves, Private collections of: Ana Campos Reis, Carlos Calvelas Vicente, Conceição Albano, Ester Quintas, Isabel Geada, Mafalda França, Nair Gonçalves, Margarida Gouveia and Teresa Gonçalves.
+Photography: Municipal Archive of Lisbon/Photographic, Historical Archive of the Santa Casa da Misericórdia de Lisboa, General Archive of the Department of Games of the Santa Casa da Misericórdia de Lisboa, Audiovisual and Multimedia Center of the Santa Casa da Misericórdia de Lisboa, BLX-Municipal Hemeroteca of Lisbon, National Archive of Torre do Tombo, Mário Soares and Maria Barroso Foundation, Private Archive of Félix Esteves, Private Collections of: Ana Campos Reis, Carlos Calvelas Vicente, Conceição Albano, Ester Quintas, Isabel Geada, Mafalda França, Nair Gonçalves, Margarida Gouveia, and Teresa Gonçalves.

 Year of Publication: April, 2025